Saturday, August 24, 2019

 Day of Show: $35 at door

-Rootboy Productions presents ROOTSFEST 2018 at Forde Nursery with co-headliners The Black Lillies and Western Centuries.
+Rootboy Productions presents ROOTSFEST 2019 at Forde Nursery with co-headliners The Black Lillies and Western Centuries.
 Join us for this very special night of outstanding Americana music!
-Attention: Be sure to checkout the first The Black Lillies video, its really cool!
+Attention: Be sure to checkout this The Black Lillies video, its really cool!

 Over the summer of 2017, Americana darlings The Black Lillies launched an experiment … a songwriting challenge for themselves that forced them to be accountable to their fans.

 “The Sprinter Sessions” were a series of live videos broadcast via Facebook Live from the back of their Sprinter van while driving down the highway or at stops around the country.
 In various combinations, the Lillies — founder/songwriter Cruz Contreras, bass player/songwriter Sam Quinn, guitarist/songwriter Dustin Schaefer and drummer/songwriter Bowman Townsend — committed themselves to recording a brand new song every week.
 They weren’t lavishly orchestrated or fully fleshed out; sometimes lyrics had been written mere minutes prior to the broadcast.
 The songs were performed on acoustic instruments still grimy from shows the night before, and the guys didn’t bother to pick out their finest threads.
 Quinn, more often than not, played shirtless.

 “You’re putting songs out there that weren’t finished, weren’t perfectly arranged, and we might barely have been able to perform them,” Contreras says, “We might be tired or hungover, playing them at a truck stop or wherever.
 It wasn’t glamorous but it held us accountable to that a rate of productivity that was really important, and it kept our fans up to speed with the evolution of the group — even if a lot of them did offer to send us clothes or food!”